-Hurricane Harvey Halloween Costumes Are Not OK, So Please Don't Even
+Hurricane Harvey Halloween Costumes Are Really Not OK, And Here's Why

 While some lament the end of summer, others -- like me -- welcome the crisp air that fall brings.
 Those first cool days tell of great things to come: pumpkin picking, the special kind of quiet that descends on cold Sunday mornings, wool socks, great feasts, and, of course, Halloween.
 Halloween is an event: the official kick-off of the holiday season, a chance to step out of your skin and become someone else, if only for a night.
 And while off-color costumes are part and parcel of All Hallow's Eve, I'm here to declare that there is a distinct line between cheeky and offensive, and Hurricane Harvey Halloween costumes are not OK.